-1. Make a simple series circuit with the 150 $\Omega$ (as shown in fig. 18-1), using the power supply, milliammeter (DMM), shunt, and wire leads.
+1. Make a simple series circuit with the 150 $\Omega$ (as shown in fig. 18-1), using the power supply, milliammeter, shunts, and wire leads.
 Have the circuit approved by your instructor before turning anything on.

 CAUTION: NEVER HOOK AN AMMETER IN PARALLEL WITH A POWER SUPPLY.
-IT HAS A RESISTANCE CLOSE TO ZERO AND COULD BE DAMAGED or a blow fuse.
+IT HAS A RESISTANCE CLOSE TO ZERO AND COULD BE DAMAGED.

 2. Plug in the power supply and adjust the voltage until the DMM reads a one volt potential difference across the resistor.
-Using $2^{nd}$ DMM measure the current .
-Set DMM on 200 milliamp setting.
+Measure the current at this voltage.
+(Have the input wires to the milliammeter in such a position so that the meter reads as close to full scale as possible.)

 3. Increase the voltage in one volt increments up to 12 volts, measuring the current through the resistor at each voltage level.
 Record all values of current I in amperes and voltage V in volts.

-4. Repeat this procedure for the 330 $\Omega$ and 560 $\Omega$ resistors.
+4. Repeat this procedure for the 330 $\Omega$ , 560 $\Omega$ , and unknown resistors